Quantitative Morphology of Galactic Cirrus in Deep Optical Imaging: Datasets

-The subsections below describe the data sets used in this work.
+The subsections below describe the datasets used in this work.
 The main results are focused on optical imaging data obtained from the Dragonfly Telephoto Array (hereafter Dragonfly for short).
 To characterize the similarity and difference of dust morphology with different tracers, we used FIR data from Herschel, MIR data from WISE, and the radiance image from thermal dust modeling of Planck observations.
-We also used {\HI} observations from DHIGLS as supplementary data.
+We also used {\HI} observations from DHIGLS as supplementary data. {The beam widths and pixel sizes of the datasets described below are summarized in Table \ref{tab:beampix}.}

-\subsection{The Spider Field}
+\subsection{The Spider field}

 The ``Spider'' field was chosen as the example for this work.
 This diffuse region of the ISM at intermediate Galactic latitude, centered at $(l,b)\sim(135^\circ, 40^\circ)$ and located at a distance of $\sim$320 pc and a height of $\sim$205 pc above the Galactic plane (\citealt{2020A&A...633A..51Z}, \citealt{2023ApJ...942...70M}), is part of the North Celestial Pole Loop (NCPL; \citealt{1991A&A...245..247M}, \citealt{2015ApJ...809..153M}, \citealt{2023ApJ...942...70M}).
 For the most part, the field is faint and optically thin (\citealt{2023ApJ...948....4Z}).
 It has been observed by several facilities at a range of wavelengths, making it an interesting target for ISM investigations and dust modeling.